 But by far the greatest embarrassment to which these sufferers are subjected, whether the cleft be congenital or acquired, arises from their inability to speak clearly and distinctly.
 For a distinct utterance of vocal sounds every part of the mouth is essential.
-In many cases, indeed, the cleft makes speech utterly impossible.
+In many cases, indeed, the cleft makes speech utterly impossible, Formerly, to remedy these evils recourse was had to surgical operation.
+Staphylorraphy, which means suturing or sewing together, was the most common remedial measure.
+But this operation in many cases proved unsuccessful.